TremeschinArchive/ModularMusicVisualizer/README.md

   - Also the [Python wrapper](https://pypi.org/project/glfw/) for the [GLFW](https://www.glfw.org/) library for setting up an GL canvas so Skia can draw on.

 - [Poetry](https://github.com/python-poetry/poetry), easier to micro manage Python dependencies and generate builds.

+- [MuseScore](https://github.com/musescore/MuseScore), a really good composition software with a very promising next major release, really good default soundfont and CLI for converting midi to audio files.

 ### Python packages and others involved